MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 >[action]
 >
-Create a new file `views/login.hbs`, and paste the following form inside:
+Create a new file `views/login.hbs`, and add the following form inside:
 >
 ```HTML
 <form action="/login" method="post">